openedx/edx-platform/doc/xml-format.md

 * "days_early_for_beta" -- number of days (floating point ok) early that students in the beta-testers group get to see course content.
 Can also be specified for any other course element, and overrides values set at higher levels.
 * "cohort_config" : dictionary with keys
     - "cohorted" : boolean.
 Set to true if this course uses student cohorts.
 If so, all inline discussions are automatically cohorted, and top-level discussion topics are configurable with an optional 'cohorted': bool parameter (with default value false).
-    - "cohorted_discussion": list of discussions that should be cohorted.
+    - "cohorted_discussions": list of discussions that should be cohorted.
     - ... more to come.  ('auto_cohort', how to auto cohort, etc)

 * TODO: there are others